nvkelso/carto-css-map-styling/README.md

 _All these must be supported to meet 1.0 compliance_

 * basic from  css: **Basic CSS syntax** - stroke, fill, text.
-Require RGB and Opactity.
+Require RGB and Opacity.
 * from cascadenik: **Filters** for feature attributes (FIELDNAME=value or FIELDNAME>value)
 * new  carto  2.0: **display:none** - like !important, but for not showing stuff, regarless of other rules.
 * from cascadenik: **DataSourcesConfig** an XML tag similar to the Stylesheet tag that allows you to externalize elements in an easy to manage format.
 [More info »](https://github.com/mapnik/Cascadenik/wiki/Managing-Data-Sources)